Why Bad UX Is a Nightmare For Online Businesses

 • 46.7 % of unhappy customers tell others about their bad experience.
 (Oracle)

 These stats paint a clear picture that bad UX is not just an annoyance, it’s a serious threat to your business’s bottom line.
-By prioritizing good UX, you can avoid these pitfalls and create a happy customer base that fuels your success.
+By prioritizing good UX, you can avoid these pitfalls and also create a happy customer base that fuels your success.

 You May Also Like: 10 Free Design Hacks to For WordPress Website